CloudCannon/pagefind/wrappers/node/README.md

 This package also provides an interface to the Pagefind binary directly as a package you can import.
 This generally isn't required, and running the binary directly on your source code is the recommended approach for the majority of use-cases.

+There are situations where using this Node library is beneficial:
+- Authors integrating Pagefind into an existing project, e.g. integrating Pagefind into the dev mode of a static site generator, can provide Pagefind HTML files in-memory.
+Pagefind can also return the search index in-memory, to be hosted by the existing dev mode.
+- Users looking to index their site, and augment that index with extra non-HTML pages, can run a standard Pagefind crawl with `addDirectory(...)` and augment it with `addCustomRecord(...)`.
+- Users looking to use Pagefind's engine for searching miscellaneous content such as PDFs or subtitles, where `addCustomRecord(...)` can be used to build the entire index from scratch.

 The rest of this documentation assumes you have a solid understanding of how to use Pagefind conventionally.
 Read through the [standard Pagefind documentation](https://pagefind.app/) first, if you haven't.